 Insurance policies can be expensive too.
 Especially if they are very difficult to claim against and you rarely qualify to be paid for any claim.

 If you decide to obtain an insurance policy of any type, ensure you read the policy terms carefully.
 Do not rely solely on what the insurance salesperson or broker tells you.
 And ask a lot of “what if” questions.

 How can I best protect my website business?

 Rather than trying to insure your website business here is what we recommend:

 Have robust Terms & Conditions on your website.
-Well drafted Terms with a limitation of liability clause will go a long way to protecting you, your assets and your business.
+Well-drafted Terms with a limitation of liability clause will go a long way to protecting you, your assets and your business.

 Have strong relationships and agreements with your suppliers.
 You should have End User License Agreements (EULA) or Service Level Agreements with your suppliers that protect you.
-If your suppliers don’t support you adequately, they they can’t be reached easily or aren’t responsive, it will cost you financially and impact your reputation.
+If your suppliers don’t support you adequately, they can’t be reached easily or aren’t responsive; it will cost you financially and impact your reputation.

 Protect your intellectual property.
 Register your business name, logo and website domain name.
-This will prevent someone coming along, trademarking your business or company and taking your business out from under you.
+This will prevent someone from coming along, trademarking your business or company and taking your business out from under you.
 Imagine having to fight that battle or starting over from scratch!